-Following the shares of the Company were listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on the 16 March 2018 (the "Listing"), the Group's operations were mainly financed by internal resources including but not limited to existing cash and cash equivalents, cash flow from its operating activities and the net proceeds generated from the Listing and bank borrowings.
+Following the listing on the Main Board of The Stock Exchange of Hong Long Limited (the "Stock Exchange") on 16 March 2018 (the "Listing"), the Group's operations were mainly financed by internal resources including but not limited to existing cash and cash equivalents, cash flow from its operating activities, the net proceeds generated from the Listing, bank borrowings and loan from related parties.
 The Board believes that the Group's liquidity needs will be satisfied.